Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-Why are Female Dogs Suddenly Fighting?
+Why Are My Female Dogs Suddenly Fighting?

 The issue you are seeing is a very common one and unfortunately very difficult to manage.
 Countless households like yours with two female dogs living together see them get along very well until one or both hits social maturity.

-In nature, only one female would breed with the male and the other would either respect such breeding right or would leave the pack to form her own with another male.
-According to Gail Fisher a dog trainer, breeder, with over 40 years of experience "A pack with several adult males and females of the same age would rarely, if ever, be found in the wild."
+In nature, only one female would breed with the male, and the other would either respect those breeding rights or would leave the pack to breed with another male.
+According to Gail Fisher, a dog trainer and breeder with over 40 years of experience, "A pack with several adult males and females of the same age would rarely, if ever, be found in the wild."

-This is further confirmed by the Merk Veterinary Manual "At social maturity, in free-ranging packs, dogs that challenge the established social hierarchy may leave and form their own groups if they do not succeed in altering the extant social order.
+This is further confirmed by the Merk Veterinary Manual: "At social maturity, in free-ranging packs, dogs that challenge the established social hierarchy may leave and form their own groups if they do not succeed in altering the extant social order.

-It is wrong to assume that dogs no longer have rank drive among their own species because they are domesticated.
-According to dog trainer and owner of Peaceable Paw, Pat Miller "Social hierarchies do exist in groups of domesticated dogs and in many other species, including humans, and hierarchy can be fluid".
+It is wrong to assume that dogs no longer have rank drive because they are domesticated.
+According to dog trainer and owner of Peaceable Paw, Pat Miller, "Social hierarchies do exist in groups of domesticated dogs and in many other species, including humans, and hierarchy can be fluid."

 - Hormones, pheromones, being in heat.